UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 - Allows or blocks traffic based on the application, not just port numbers

-This level of control enables businesses to enforce more precise security policies.
-For example, a company could use specific cloud storage services while blocking others or permit video conferencing applications while restricting file-sharing programs.
+For example, you can allow specific cloud storage services while blocking others, or permit video conferencing while restricting file-sharing applications.

 - Blocks access to inappropriate or harmful websites